Open Campus - 18 Weeks

 Travel Resources

-- Air: Each city is served by major international airports —Athens International Airport, Kansai International (Kyoto is served via Osaka), Incheon International (Seoul), Changi Airport (Singapore), Copenhagen Airport, Milan Malpensa/Milan Linate, Cancun International Airport (near Yucatán), Sydney Kingsford Smith Airport, Santiago International, Buenos Aires Ezeiza and Aeroparque airports, Cape Town International, and Juan Santamaría International (nearest to Monteverde) connect these cities globally with regular domestic and international flights.
+- Air: Each city is served by major international airports—Athens International Airport; Kansai International Airport (Kyoto is served via Osaka); Incheon International Airport (Seoul); Shanghai Pudong and Hongqiao International Airports; Changi Airport (Singapore); Copenhagen Airport; Milan Malpensa and Milan Linate; Cancún International Airport (near Yucatán); Sydney Kingsford Smith Airport; Santiago International Airport; Buenos Aires Ezeiza and Aeroparque Airports; Cape Town International Airport; and Juan Santamaría International Airport (nearest to Monteverde)—connecting these cities globally with extensive domestic and international flights

-- Public Transport: Cities feature comprehensive public transit systems: Seoul and Singapore offer extensive subway and bus networks; Copenhagen is known for cycling infrastructure and buses; Milan has subways and trams; Athens offers metro and buses.
-Yucatán relies mostly on buses and colectivos (shared vans) for local travel.
-Sydney and Santiago have reliable metro, bus, and ferry systems.
-Buenos Aires features buses and a metro (“Subte”).
-Cape Town relies on minibus taxis alongside buses and trains.
-Monteverde’s transport is mostly private vehicles, taxis, and shuttle services due to its rural, mountainous setting.
+- Public Transport: These cities feature comprehensive public transportation systems.
+Seoul, Shanghai, and Singapore offer vast subway and bus networks; Copenhagen is known for its cycling infrastructure and buses; Milan has subways and trams; Athens provides metro and bus services.
+The Yucatán relies mostly on buses and colectivos (shared vans).
+Sydney and Santiago operate reliable metro, bus, and ferry systems, while Buenos Aires features an extensive bus network and metro (“Subte”).
+Cape Town relies heavily on minibus taxis alongside buses and limited rail.
+Monteverde’s transportation is primarily private vehicles, taxis, and shuttle services due to its rural, mountainous location.

 Cultural Resources

-- Historical Sites: From the ancient Acropolis in Athens and Kyoto’s historic temples to Seoul’s royal palaces and Singapore’s colonial landmarks, these cities offer rich cultural heritage.
-Copenhagen’s castles, Milan’s Duomo, and Yucatán’s Mayan ruins highlight Europe and Central America’s history.
+- Historical Sites: From the ancient Acropolis in Athens and Kyoto’s historic temples to Seoul’s royal palaces, Shanghai’s Bund, Yu Garden, and historic districts, and Singapore’s colonial landmarks, these cities offer rich cultural heritage.
+Copenhagen’s castles, Milan’s Duomo, and the Yucatán’s Mayan ruins highlight Europe and Central America’s history.
 In the Southern Hemisphere, Sydney’s Opera House, Santiago’s colonial architecture, Buenos Aires’ European charm, Cape Town’s Robben Island, and Monteverde’s cloud forests showcase diverse histories and natural wonders.

-- Language: Local languages dominate—Greek (Athens), Japanese (Kyoto), Korean (Seoul), Malay and English (Singapore), Danish (Copenhagen), Italian (Milan), Spanish (Yucatán, Santiago, Buenos Aires, Monteverde).
-English is widely spoken in tourist hubs like Singapore, Sydney, Cape Town, and increasingly in others.
+- Language: Local languages dominate—Greek (Athens), Japanese (Kyoto), Korean (Seoul), Mandarin Chinese (Shanghai), Malay and English (Singapore), Danish (Copenhagen), Italian (Milan), and Spanish (Yucatán, Santiago, Buenos Aires, Monteverde).
+English is widely spoken in tourist hubs like Singapore, Shanghai, Sydney, Cape Town, and increasingly in others.

-- Festivals: Cultural celebrations abound: Athens’ performing arts festivals, Kyoto’s Gion Matsuri, Seoul’s Lantern Festival, Singapore’s Chinese New Year, Copenhagen’s Jazz Festival, Milan’s Fashion Week, and Yucatán’s Day of the Dead.
+- Festivals: Cultural celebrations abound: Athens’ performing arts festivals, Kyoto’s Gion Matsuri, Seoul’s Lantern Festival, Shanghai’s Chinese New Year and Lantern Festival celebrations, Singapore’s Chinese New Year, Copenhagen’s Jazz Festival, Milan’s Fashion Week, and Yucatán’s Day of the Dead.
 Southern Hemisphere highlights include Sydney’s New Year’s fireworks, Santiago’s Fiestas Patrias, Buenos Aires’ Tango Festival, Cape Town’s Jazz Festival, and Monteverde’s eco-focused events.

-- All cities have major international airports connecting globally.
-Efficient public transit systems feature prominently in northern cities—metros, trams, bullet trains (Kyoto), and extensive bus networks.
-Southern cities have a mix of metro (Santiago, Buenos Aires), commuter rails (Sydney), and minibuses (Cape Town).
-Monteverde is accessible mainly by road transport and shuttles due to its mountainous terrain.
+- Transportation: All cities have major international airports connecting globally.
+Efficient public transit systems feature prominently in northern cities—metros, trams, bullet trains (Kyoto and Shanghai), and extensive bus networks.
+Southern cities have a mix of metro systems (Santiago, Buenos Aires), commuter rail (Sydney), and minibus networks (Cape Town).
+Monteverde is accessible mainly by road transport and shuttle services due to its mountainous terrain.

 Food & Diet

 - Cuisine: These cities offer diverse and vibrant food scenes reflecting their rich cultures.
 Athens is known for Mediterranean staples like olives, feta, and grilled meats.
 Kyoto delights with traditional Japanese kaiseki and sushi, while Seoul serves bold Korean BBQ and kimchi.
+Shanghai is celebrated for its refined Jiangnan cuisine, including xiaolongbao (soup dumplings), braised dishes, and subtly sweet flavors.
 Singapore is famous for its hawker centers offering a fusion of Malay, Chinese, and Indian flavors.
 Copenhagen features New Nordic cuisine emphasizing fresh, local ingredients.
-Milan shines with Italian classics like pasta and risotto, and Yucatán offers flavorful Mayan-inspired dishes such as cochinita pibil.
-Down south, Sydney showcases multicultural dishes with fresh seafood, Santiago offers Chilean specialties like empanadas and seafood stews, Buenos Aires is famed for its world-class beef and parrilladas, Cape Town serves a mix of African, Dutch, and Malay influences, and Monteverde emphasizes fresh tropical produce and Costa Rican staples like gallo pinto.
+Milan shines with Italian classics like pasta and risotto, and the Yucatán offers flavorful Mayan-inspired dishes such as cochinita pibil.
+In the Southern Hemisphere, Sydney showcases multicultural dishes with fresh seafood; Santiago offers Chilean specialties like empanadas and seafood stews; Buenos Aires is famed for its world-class beef and parrilladas; Cape Town serves a mix of African, Dutch, and Malay influences; and Monteverde emphasizes fresh tropical produce and Costa Rican staples like gallo pinto.

 - Dietary Needs: Most cities accommodate a range of dietary preferences and restrictions.
-Vegetarian and vegan options are widely available, especially in cosmopolitan cities like Singapore, Copenhagen, Sydney, and Milan.
+Vegetarian and vegan options are widely available, especially in cosmopolitan cities such as Singapore, Shanghai, Copenhagen, Sydney, and Milan.
 Gluten-free choices are increasingly common, though awareness varies by region.
-Food allergies require vigilance; urban centers usually have better labeling and options.
-Halal and kosher foods are accessible in diverse cities such as Singapore, Sydney, and Cape Town.
-Monteverde and Yucatán might offer fewer specialty options due to rural settings but fresh, simple foods make it easier to manage many dietary needs.
+Food allergies require vigilance, but large urban centers usually provide better labeling and dining options.
+Halal and kosher foods are accessible in diverse cities including Singapore, Shanghai, Sydney, and Cape Town.
+Monteverde and the Yucatán may offer fewer specialty options due to their more rural settings, but fresh, simple foods can make managing many dietary needs easier.

 Embassy/Consulate